Maxyme/movie-review/README.md

 ### Migrations and database

-- flask cli will automatically read the .env file if python-dotnet is installed and add source it.
+- flask cli will automatically read the .env file with pipenv run.
 `flask db init`
 - making the migrations and upgrading the db
 `flask db migrate`